 Mr. Miranda played Charlie Kringas in the 2012 City Center Encores! production of Merrily We Roll Along and can be heard on the 2012 Cast Recording released by PS Classics.
 He also appeared in the 2014 City Center Encores!
 Off-Center production of tick, tick… BOOM! as Jonathan.
 In 2019, Miranda starred as King Arthur in a benefit concert performance of Camelot for Lincoln Center Theatre.
 He appeared as the Narrator in his one-act musical, “21 Chump Street” as part of This American Life: One Night Only at BAM on June 7th, 2014.

-Mr. Miranda is a recipient of the 2015 MacArthur Foundation Award, the National Arts Club Medal of Honor and the ASCAP Foundation's Richard Rodgers New Horizons Award.
+Mr. Miranda is a recipient of the 2015 MacArthur Foundation Award, the National Arts Club Medal of Honor, the ASCAP Foundation's Richard Rodgers New Horizons Award and the Portrait of a Nation Prize.
 He has received stars on both the Puerto Rico Walk of Fame and the Hollywood Walk of Fame.
 He serves as a Council Member of The Dramatists Guild and was appointed by Mayor Bill de Blasio to New York City’s Theater Subdistrict Council in 2015.

 On July 8.
 2016, Mr. Miranda and Jennifer Lopez released the charity single, “Love Make The World Go Round” as a tribute to the victims of the 2016 Orlando nightclub shooting.
 He has continued to respond to tragedy with music, teaming with composers Benj Pasek & Justin Paul and Tony Winner Ben Platt for "Found/Tonight" supporting the March For Our Lives Initiative.